zainh-mw/matlab-proxy/README.md

 ----

-Use the `matlab-proxy` Python® package to start MATLAB® and use it in your web browser.
+Use MATLAB® in your web browser with the `matlab-proxy` Python® package.

-Install the package to create an executable named `matlab-proxy-app`, which starts MATLAB and provides you a URL for accessing it.
+Install the package to create an executable named `matlab-proxy-app`, which starts MATLAB and provides you a URL to access it.

 This package is under active development.
 To request technical support or to report issues, see [Feedback](#feedback).